 For almost 40 years, Long Beach Symphony has focused on providing free education programs to the youth in our city.
 With a belief that the arts substantially promote healthy human development, we have worked tirelessly to encourage and guide young minds in the joyous exploration of their talents and creativity.

 Please see below for summaries of our inspiring education programs that serve more than 27,000 K-12 students and teachers annually.

 Instrument Petting Zoo

-These specially-themed Symphony Concerts for Young People are made possible by the generous support of the Long Beach Unified School District Board of Directors and are not public performances.
+These specially themed Youth Concerts are made possible by the generous support of Long Beach Unified School District’s Board of Directors and are not public performances.

 High School Volunteers

-The Long Beach Symphony is privileged to have a thriving relationship with the talented high school students in the Long Beach Unified School District.
-For every Classical concert, high school volunteers act as ushers, welcoming our patrons, passing out programs and other promotional materials, and helping our patrons find their seats.
+Long Beach Symphony is privileged to have a thriving relationship with talented high school students in Long Beach Unified School District.
+For every Classical concert, high school students can volunteer as ushers, welcoming patrons and helping them find their seats, and passing out programs and other promotional materials.
 They bring a youthful energy to each performance.
-For each POPS!
-Concert, the students arrive early on Saturday morning to set up the tables, place decorations, and make other necessary preparations.
-These volunteer opportunities connect the students to the Symphony and the hours help the students fulfill their community service requirement for high school graduation.
-Each student receives a complimentary ticket to the concert for which they volunteer.
+For each Pops concert, the students arrive early on Saturday morning to set up the tables, place decorations, and make other necessary preparations.